ned14/outcome/doc/md/08-expectedsynopsis.md

 it is missing, it is either because we feel its presence is a defect in the LEWG Expected or we think it not worth implementing.

-A summary of the main differences:
+Some of Outcome's Expected deviations from P0323R1 have entered P0323R2 which will be presented at the Toronto WG21 meeting in July 2017.
+Once P0323R2 has been published, Outcome's Expected implementation will be changed to match the new proposal.
+The following changes are planned (more may be added by the Boost peer review):
-- LEWG Expected avoids any potential for a valueless due to exception state by using the double buffer design as proposed by
+1. LEWG Expected avoids any potential for a valueless due to exception state by using the double buffer design as proposed by
 <a href="http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0110r0.html">P0110R0</a>
 (I understand that a future `std::variant<...>` will do the same).
-Outcome has not implemented support for the double buffer design yet due to its significant implementation complexity, and until it does we throw a `bad_expected_access<void>` in a valueless due to exception situation as that seemed logical.
+Outcome has not implemented support for the double buffer design yet due to its significant implementation complexity (especially around alignment), and until it does we throw a `bad_expected_access<void>` in a valueless due to exception situation as that seemed logical.
  \note By default Outcome static asserts if you use any `basic_monad` with a type or types which have throwing move constructors, warning you that in that use case you must write code to cope with valueless due to exception.
 These static asserts can be disabled using a type trait, but this default will prevent accidental surprises when using Outcome's non-conforming Expected implementation.
+2. LEWG Expected implies `operator*()`, `operator->()` and `.error()` to be a reinterpret cast if they don't match the current state of the Expected, same as `std::optional<T>` does.
+Outcome's Expected implements `operator*()` exactly the same as `.value()` (i.e. throw if the state is errored) and implements `.error()` solely as a by-value return instead of by-reference return.
+This lets it return a default constructed `E` when the Expected is not errored (and LEWG Expected does require `E` to be default constructible, so this is okay).
+This is a big deviation, and will be rectified.
+3. Some new interesting tests have been added to the LEWG Expected test suite since P0323R1.
+These will be added to Outcome's copy of the same.

+Some deviations from P0323R1 are not expected to be changed any time soon:
 - Types `T` and `E` cannot be constructible into one another.
 This is a fundamental design choice in basic_monad to significantly reduce compile times so it won't be fixed.